-- Chop the onions finely and place in a deeo roasting pan with the butter.
+- Chop the onions finely and place in a deep roasting pan with the chopped garlic and the butter.
 You will need a pan approximately 9″ x 12″ (23cmx 30cm) in size.

 - Put in a pre-heated oven (200F / 400C) for about 5 minutes and leave to brown.
 Keep your eye on them, they burn easily.
 If they are not browned after 5 minutes leave them for another minute or two.